rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Any secondary sources of information, such as other data systems where this information may be stored.
 * The shareability of the information across programs based on the legal and technical constraints of its primary or secondary sources.

+Layers:
+* Semantic -- literal meanings/definitions of pieces of information.
+Can be mapped on a program-by-program level and across programs.
+Relationships between pieces of information can be mapped (e.g. birthdate -> age)
+* Dataset -- literal data sources/tables/fields and their associated metadata.
+Relationships between data sources/tables can be mapped directly to represent complete schemas and possible combinations of information that can transform/map to semantic definitions.
+* Legal/organizational -- Metadata about which datasets/fields exist under which programs/jurisdictions/data-sharing agreements, which can be used to assess the feasibility of sharing data across programs/applications.
+Stick to dataset-level permissions for now rather than field-level.

 ## Challenges
 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?